Accessibility links

 If you add multiple Categories, you need to select one Primary Category.
 Click the badge for your chosen Primary Category, so that it is marked blue.
 All other Categories will be added as Secondary Categories (marked gray).

-Upload and use images
+Upload and browse images

-When creating an article, you might use images as follows:
+On a text content page, you might use images as follows:

 If the images you want to use are saved on your device, you need to manually upload them to Pangea CMS.
 For instructions, see the following article: